Improved Group Robustness via Classifier Retraining on Independent Splits: Introduction

-In short, CROIS takes advantage of the features learned by ERM \citep{kang2019decoupling,menon2020overparameterisation} while overcoming the deficiency of its memorization behavior \citep{sagawa2020investigation} by utilizing the training data as two independent splits: one \textit{group-unlabeled} split to train the feature extractor and one \textit{group-labeled} split to retrain only the classifier with a robust algorithm like GDRO.
-We demonstrate through ablation studies that the use of independent splits is crucial for robust classifier retraining.
-Furthermore, CROIS's restriction of GDRO to only a low-capacity linear layer reduces GDRO's sensitivity towards model capacity as well as the amount of data needed for GDRO to generalize well (e.g. Figure \ref{fig:crois-vs-gdro} and Figure \ref{fig:gdro-instability}).
+Our method takes advantage of the {good features} learned by empirical risk minimization \citep{kang2019decoupling,menon2020overparameterisation} while overcoming the deficiency of its memorization behavior \citep{sagawa2020investigation}.
+We utilize the training data as two independent splits: one {group-unlabeled} split to train the feature extractor and one {group-labeled} split to retrain only the classifier with a robust algorithm like group DRO. {We say {good features} for a certain task to mean that there exists a linear classifier utilizing the deep network's features that perform well on our desired task, where features refer to the inputs to the deep network's final linear layer.} We demonstrate through ablation studies that using independent splits is crucial for robust classifier retraining.
+Furthermore, our method's use of group DRO to only a low-capacity linear layer reduces group DRO's sensitivity towards small groups as well as the amount of data needed for group DRO to generalize well.
+For empirical evidence, see Figure \ref{fig:crois-vs-gdro} and Figure \ref{fig:gdro-instability}.

-For various settings where group labels are only partially available during training (Section \ref{sec:val-only}), our experimental results on standard datasets including Waterbird, CelebA, MultiNLI, and CivilComments show improved performance over existing methods including JTT \citep{liu2021jtt} and SSA \citep{nam2022ssa}, despite minimal parameter tuning and no reliance on pseudo labeling.
-In another setting where more group labels are available (Section \ref{sec:main-results}), even when using only a fraction of the available group labels, our competitive robust performance against GDRO demonstrates our method's label efficiency.
-Finally, our results provide further evidences of ERM trained DNNs containing good features on both image classification \citep{menon2020overparameterisation} and natural language classification tasks.
+For various benchmark data sets whose group labels are only partially given during training, we show strong experimental results on Waterbird, CelebA, MultiNLI, and CivilComments, which improved upon existing methods, including {Just Train Twice} \citep{liu2021jtt} and {Spread Spurious Attribute} \citep{nam2022ssa}.
+The highlight of our method is that we only involve a single parameter (to determine data splitting fractions), and we completely eliminate the pseudo-labeling stage.
+We demonstrate a surprising result where using only a fraction of the group labels during training, our method shows competitive performance to group DRO that runs on fully-labeled groups.
+Our results reinforce several recent works showing that deep networks contain good features on image and text classification tasks \citep{menon2020overparameterisation,kirichenko2022last}.

+The simplicity of our procedure also allows us to cast it into a formal learning theory framework naturally.
+We state such a setting and develop a simple generalization bound on the worst-group loss.
+This result provides some justification for the hyperparameter $p$, which is used to balance the data size for feature learning and the rest for classifier retraining.